-Schwanburg Castle, located at the exit of the Sirmiano river canyon, hosts the most ancient private winery of South Tyrol.
+Schwanburg Castle, located at the exit of the Sirmiano river canyon and dates back to the 13th century

 Schwanburg Castle is located below Bavaro Castle at Nalles.
 Already in 1286 the castle has been mentioned for the first time as “Haus in der Gaul” (house in the gorge).
 From the 14th century on the Lords von Boymundt-Payersberg owned the building.
 Shortly afterwards, the castle was restored, resulting to be a masterpiece of Renaissance construction style.
 Afterwards, it has been passed on to the Counts of Trapp.